cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 My main research is on algorithmic fairness, where I use causal machine learning to formalize, detect, and prevent potential discrimination in automated decision-making systems.
 I focus mostly on the EU context.

-This academic year I will be looking for post-doc opportunities after.
+This academic year I will be looking for post-doc opportunities.

 Feel free to reach out at jose.alvarez[at]sns.it

 **Activities**

 I was one of the organizers for the 2nd European Workshop on Algorithmic Fairness, or [EWAF'23](https://sites.google.com/view/ewaf23/home).
-I am also one of the founders and current member of the European Association for Algorithmic Fairness, which ensures the growth of EWAF and its eventual transition into a conference.
+I am one of the founders and current member of the European Association for Algorithmic Fairness, which ensures the growth of EWAF and its eventual transition into a conference.

+I am a member of Mechanism Design for Social Good, or [MD4SG](https://www.md4sg.com/), organization.

 **News**